 Why you should listen

 Tania Luna has an unusual title: she calls herself a “surprisologist.”
-The co-founder and CEO of Surprise Industries, Luna thinks deeply about how to delight, and how to help individuals and teams thrive in uncertain circumstances and develop the bonds needed to get through them.
+The co-CEO of LifeLabs Learning and co-host of the podcast Talk Psych to Me, Luna thinks deeply about how to delight -- and how to help individuals and teams thrive in uncertain circumstances and develop the bonds needed to get through them.

 In today’s talk, Tania Luna shares her experience of immigrating to the United States from Ukraine as a little girl.
 Perfectly happy with her family’s outhouse and with chewing a single piece of Bazooka gum for a week, Luna found herself blown away by the wonders of her new country.
 From pizza to pennies to […]Continue reading

 Tania Luna, the CEO of SurpriseIndustries.com and a psychology instructor at Hunter College in New York, came to the United States as a 6-year-old immigrant from Ukraine.
 While she and her family thought that they were staying at a hotel when they first arrived in New York, upon returning years later, they discovered that it […]Continue reading